awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-managing-jobs.md

 Consider the following tagging example: Suppose that you want your Finance department to create a Batch Operations job\.
 You could write an AWS Identity and Access Management \(IAM\) policy that allows a user to invoke `CreateJob`, provided that the job is created with the `Department` tag assigned the value `Finance`\.
 Furthermore, you could attach that policy to all users who are members of the Finance department\.

 Continuing with this example, you could write a policy that allows a user to update the priority of any job that has the desired tags, or cancel any job that has those tags\.
-For more information, see [Example: Using Job Tags to Control Permissions for S3 Batch Operations](batch-ops-job-tags-examples.md)\.
+For more information, see [Example: Using job tags to control permissions for S3 Batch Operations](batch-ops-job-tags-examples.md)\.

 You can add tags to new S3 Batch Operations jobs when you create them, or you can add them to existing jobs\.